Evolving

 They study how people behave at work to improve employee happiness and company productivity, making workplaces more efficient and enjoyable.

-The career of an Industrial-Organizational Psychologist is labeled as "Evolving" because AI is starting to assist with tasks like analyzing data and drafting reports, which makes these processes faster and more efficient.
-However, important aspects of the job, like understanding people, making judgment calls, and building trust, still require human skills that AI can't replicate.
+The career of an Industrial-Organizational Psychologist is labeled as "Evolving" because AI is being used to handle routine tasks like analyzing data and trends, which helps make work more efficient.
+However, AI can't replace the human skills needed for this job, like understanding emotions, culture, and complex personal issues.

 Read full analysis